Blue Angels: 1970–1979

 In 1970, the Blues received their first U.S. Marine Corps Lockheed KC-130F Hercules, manned by an all-Marine crew.
 That year, they went on their first South American tour.

-In 1971, the team which wore the gold flight suits for the first show, conducted its first Far East Tour, performing at a dozen locations in Korea, Japan, Taiwan, Guam, and the Philippines.
+In 1971, the team, which wore gold flight suits for the first show, conducted its first Far East Tour, performing at a dozen locations in Korea, Japan, Taiwan, Guam, and the Philippines.

 In 1972, the Blue Angels were awarded the Navy's Meritorious Unit Commendation for the two-year period from 1 March 1970 to 31 December 1971.
 Another European tour followed in 1973, including air shows in Iran, England, France, Spain, Turkey, Greece, and Italy.

 On 10 December 1973, the Navy Flight Exhibition Team was reorganized and commissioned the United States Navy Flight Demonstration Squadron.
 The Blues mission focused more on Navy recruiting.

 In 1974, the Blue Angels transitioned to the Douglas A-4F Skyhawk II.
 Navy Commander Anthony Less became the squadron's first "commanding officer" and "flight leader".
 A permanent flight surgeon position and administration officer was added to the team.
 The squadron's mission was redefined by Less to further improve the recruiting effort.

 Beginning in 1975, "Bert" was used for Jet Assisted Take Off (JATO) and short aerial demonstrations just prior to the main event at selected venues, but the JATO demonstration ended in 2009 due to dwindling supplies of rockets.
 "Fat Albert Airlines" flew with an all-Marine crew of three officers and five enlisted personnel.